Toba, Mie: Climate

 Toba has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Toba is 15.6 C. The average annual rainfall is 2428.5 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.9 C, and lowest in January, at around 5.2 C.

 Demographics

-Per Japanese census data, the population of Toba has decreased rapidly over the past 30 years.
+The population of Toba has decreased rapidly over the past 30 years.

 History

 The area of modern Toba has been continuously inhabited since before the Jōmon period.
 During the Sengoku period, the area was under the control of pirates, from whom emerged Kuki Yoshitaka (from Nakiri district) as a dominant ruler.
 After having dominated the local seacoasts, he established Toba as his capital and built a castle there.
 Under the Tokugawa shogunate, the castle became the center for Toba Domain.
 In the Edo period, Toba flourished in trade and as a transshipment port between Osaka and Edo.

 The town of Toba was created with the establishment of the modern municipalities system on April 1, 1889.
 Toba was raised to city status on November 1, 1954, by merging with seven neighboring villages in Shima District.